 Are you always in transit?
 Can’t live without the latest updates on tech news?
 If your work requires you to stay online and you travel a lot, you can still be productive whether on a plane, train, or even on a bus with these apps and tips for offline reading of articles.
 As the famous adage is often quoted, “If there’s a will, there’s a way.”
-Here are four ways to take offline articles on the go.
+Here are three ways to take offline articles on the go.

 1. Pocket App